fastrgv/MATTA/README.md

 # Morse Audio to Text Translator Using Ada: MATTA

-**ver 1.0.4 -- 07nov2022**

-* Updated to use GNU Ada rather than defunct AdaCore.
-* Simplified the directory structure for easier understanding.
-* Updated documentation.

-**ver 1.0.3 -- 05aug2021**

-* Improved txt2wav with optional WPM parm;
-* Improved wav2txt to better analyze input WAV files in absence of WPM parm.

-**ver 1.0.1 -- 03aug2021**
+**ver 1.0.6 -- 06oct2023**

-* The commandline parameter estimated WPM may now be [optionally] omitted if the morse code message is long enough to get meaningful timing statistics.
+* Added a Mac/OSX build.

-**ver 1.0.0 -- 29feb2020**
+**ver 1.0.5 -- 07nov2022**

-* Initial version.
+* Updated txt2wav so that it does not require the presence of a wav file from which a sample header is copied; i.e. the executable can be moved as needed, just like wav2txt.

 ## Description

-This is a commandline utility that converts a WAV sound file containing morse code to English text.
-Pre-built binaries run on OSX, MsWindows, & GNU/linux.
-It is written in Ada, so can be rebuilt on any platform with an Ada compiler.
+This is a commandline utility that outputs English text when given a WAV sound file containing morse code.
+It includes pre-built binaries that run on MsWindows, OSX, & GNU/linux.
+It is written in Ada, and can be rebuilt on any platform with an Ada compiler.

 Open a commandline terminal and type "7z x (filename).7z" to extract the archive and preserve the directory structure.
 Then cd to the "base" directory named "morse".
-There are 2 executables for each system, windows, OSX, linux in the morse directory:
+There are 3 executables, 1 for each system in the morse directory:

-	* wav2txt_osx, txt2wav_osx (Mac/OSX)
-	* wav2txt.exe, txt2wav.exe (Windows)
+	wav2txt.exe, txt2wav.exe (Windows)
-	* wav2txt_gnu, txt2wav_gnu (Linux)
+	wav2txt_gnu, txt2wav_gnu (Linux)
+	wav2txt_osx, txt2wav_osx (OSX)

-The input wav file should be monaural, with a 16-bit signed integer encoding, and a sample rate of 8000 Hz. (decoding factors depend on these assumptions.)
+The input wav file must be monaural, with a 16-bit signed integer encoding, and a sample rate of 8000 Hz. (decoding factors depend on these assumptions.)

 Either sox or audacity can easily transform a WAV file to this format.
 The wav file is expected to be international morse code, preferrably clean and properly spaced.
-Tonal frequency or wpm-speed does not seem to matter, but volume is important.
+Tonal frequency or wpm-speed does not seem to matter, but volume seems to be important.

 Includes an inverse commandline app, txt2wav that creates a morse code WAV file from English text.